18F/handbook/pages/general-information-and-resources/tech-policies/gsa-pages.md

 ## Maintaining Approved Sites
 Sites hosted on GSA Pages are required to have their URLs scanned in accordance with CIO-IT Security-06-30: Managing Enterprise Cybersecurity Risk and GSA’s parameter for National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53, control RA-5, Vulnerability Scanning.

->This is performed after the ATU request is submitted
+>This is performed after the ATU request is submitted, reviewed, and signed.

 ## Reassessment
 A Site’s ATU will have to be reassessed and an ATU reissued if the Site is found `NOT` to be in conformity with the requirements.